bormaxi8080/osint-timeline/DRAFT.md

 Webanalyze - Port of Wappalyzer (uncovers technologies used on websites) to automate mass scanning: https://github.com/rverton/webanalyze

+Amnesiac is a post-exploitation framework entirely written in PowerShell and designed to assist Penetration Testers and Red Teams with lateral movement within Active Directory environments: https://github.com/Leo4j/Amnesiac

 Fuxploider - File upload vulnerability scanner and exploitation tool: https://github.com/almandin/fuxploider

 Garud - An automation tool that scans sub-domains, sub-domain takeover, then filters out XSS, SSTI, SSRF, and more injection point parameters and scans for some low hanging vulnerabilities automatically: https://github.com/R0X4R/Garud